Welcome to the Sports Medicine Homepage

 Injury and Treatment Reporting

 - All injuries need to be evaluated by a staff athletic trainer.

-- When coming to the Athletic training room for injury evaluation or treatment, including routine taping the athlete must sign in on the daily log sheet.
+- When coming to the Athletic training room for injury evaluation or treatment, including routine taping the athlete must sign in on the computer kiosk.

 Emergency Room Referral